 Utility fraud comes in all shapes and sizes.
-From gas or electricity meter fraud to supplier fraud, it’s important to know what to look out for to avoid being the victim of a crime.
+From gas or electricity meter fraud to supplier fraud, it’s important to know how to spot and avoid a scam so that you don’t become a victim of a crime.

 Utility fraud – or utility theft – is when someone falsely uses a person’s name or identity to order water, gas, cable or other types of services and gain personal information.

 When a meter reader or installer visits your property, you must verify their identity.
 They should carry visible identification such as a badge and often wear the uniform of your supplier.
 If you’re concerned, don’t hesitate to check their identity with the company.

 When you receive a call from your supplier, always be cautious before giving any personal information away.
 Don’t be afraid to ask questions for them to verify their identity.

 When you receive an email from your supplier, it should never request your personal bank details, otherwise previously arranged.
 Where appropriate, the supplier will always include your reference number.

 Meter fraud doesn’t save money.
 It costs lives